tktracker/IntuneDocs/intune/fundamentals/in-development.md

 ms.collection: M365-identity-device-management
 ---

-# In development for Microsoft Intune - January 2020
+# In development for Microsoft Intune - February 2020

 To help in your readiness and planning, this page lists Intune UI updates and features that are in development but not yet released.
 In addition to the information on this page: